-If a student fails to make satisfactory progress in completing the prescribed course of study, the student is placed on academic warning, academic probation, academic leave of absence, or is dismissed.
-The Promotion and Graduation Committee may recommend any of the options listed among the usual actions described for each academic situation under review.
+If a student fails to make satisfactory progress in completing his/her prescribed course of study, the student is placed on academic warning, academic probation, extended program, academic leave of absence, or is dismissed.
+The CGS Student Promotion and Graduation Committee may recommend any of the options listed among the usual actions described for each academic situation under review.

 Academic Leave of Absence

-Academic leave of absence may occur when a student has failed one or more courses, has accumulated two or more quarters when the cumulative GPA is less than required, or has not met programmatic criteria required to proceed in the curriculum.
+Academic leave of absence may occur when a student has failed one or more courses, has accumulated two or more quarters with a cumulative GPA less than required by his/her program, or has not met programmatic criteria required to proceed in the curriculum.
 Academic leave of absence may or may not be preceded by academic probation.
-This action results in the suspension of the student from all academic courses for a period of up to one year, or until all requirements for re-entry have been fully met.
+This action results in the suspension of the student from all academic courses for a period of up to one year, or until all program requirements for re-entry have been fully met.
 A mandatory academic leave of absence is noted on the student's transcript.

-A student may be dismissed from the College for academic reasons upon the recommendation of the Student Promotion and Graduation Committee.
-The dismissal is based on the determination that the student has not satisfactorily demonstrated that he/she can successfully achieve the standards and requirements set forth in the academic policies and professional expectations for the College.
-Students who accumulate two or more failures or three quarters below the minimum required grade point average may receive a recommendation for dismissal.
+A student may be dismissed from the College for academic reasons upon the decision of the CGS Student Promotion and Graduation Committee.
+The dismissal is based on the determination that the student has not satisfactorily demonstrated that the student can successfully achieve the standards and requirements set forth in the academic policies and professional expectations for the program (see "Professional Conduct").
+Students who accumulate two or more failures or three quarters below the minimum required grade point average may be dismissed.
 The course failures and/or the three-quarters with less than the required minimum cumulative GPA do not have to be consecutive.

 Retake of a Failed Course